 Most animal lovers know it’s not safe to leave a pet in the car during the summer.
-When it’s 80 degrees outside, the temperature inside a car can reach 99 degrees in just 10 minutes, according to the Humane Society of the United States — and leaving windows cracked doesn’t do much to help.
+According to the Humane Society of the United States, when it’s 80 degrees outside, the temperature inside a car can reach 99 degrees in just 10 minutes.
+Leaving windows cracked doesn’t do much to help.

 There are 14 states with statutes that prohibit leaving an animal confined in a vehicle in conditions that might lead to harm.
-Some of the laws are specific to extreme hot or cold temperatures, and some require that the conditions put the animal at risk of physical injury or death, according to the Animal Legal & Historical Center at Michigan State University.
+According to the Animal Legal & Historical Center at Michigan State University, some of these laws are specific to extreme hot or cold temperatures, and some require that the conditions put the animal at risk of physical injury or death.
 The types of animals included in the laws vary by state.
 Some are specific to cats and dogs, while others include “any animal.”

-We talked to experts at the Humane Society and the ASPCA to get tips on what you can do to help a pet left alone in a hot car.
+Experts at the Humane Society and the ASPCA have some helpful tips about what you can do to help a pet left alone in a hot car.

 Attempt to locate the owner: If there are businesses close by, notify managers or security guards and ask them to make an announcement to find the car’s owner.